Morningglories – Vegetable Crops Hotline

 Cultural and mechanical practices:

 • Stale Seedbed: Consider a stale seedbed treatment.
-In the case of morningglories, this practice may be most effective while preparing fields for fall crops.
-Prepare the site, allow weeds to germinate, then control small, emerged weeds with either a broad-spectrum postemergence herbicide or shallow cultivation.
+In the case of morning glories, this practice may be most effective while preparing fields for fall crops.
+Prepare the site, allow weeds to germinate, and then control small, emerged weeds with either a broad-spectrum postemergence herbicide or shallow cultivation.
 This process can be repeated to encourage and control additional flushes of weeds prior to planting.

 Chemical control:

 • An effective herbicide-based weed management program relies on multiple applications to achieve season-long control.
-Consider combining a pre-plant burndown application with pre-planting and/or early season pre-emergence herbicides, followed by postemergence herbicides and delays preemergence products (layby).
-Labeled herbicides available vary on a lot of factors including the crop being grown, the cropping system, crop growth stage, soil texture and organic matter, and weather conditions.
+Consider combining a pre-plant burndown application with pre-planting and/or early season pre-emergence herbicides, followed by postemergence herbicides and delayed preemergence products (layby).
+Labeled herbicides available vary depending on many factors, including the crop being grown, the cropping system, crop growth stage, soil texture and organic matter, and weather conditions.

-Check label restrictions for different crops in the Midwest Vegetable Production Guide for Commercial Growers 2020 available in the following link: https://www.extension.purdue.edu/extmedia/ID/ID-56-W%202020.pdf.
-Always read and follow label instruction and remember to rotate modes of action to limit herbicide resistance.
+Check label restrictions for different crops in the Midwest Vegetable Production Guide for Commercial Growers 2024, available at https://www.mwveguide.org/guide.
+Always read and follow label instructions and remember to rotate modes of action to limit herbicide resistance.

 Share This Article